http://www.fpnotebook.com/

 - Children with Type 4 (uncommon)

-- Typically treated as AC joint injuries
+- Typically treated as AC joint injury

-- Group 3 (proximal third)
+- Group 3 (Proximal third)

 - Neurovascular injury: Emergent orthopedic referral